jeffreykegler/old_kollos/design/evaluate.md

 the choices at each glade can be tracked using a stack.

+Using the ASF's would
-This would have the advantage, that sections of the ASF whose topmost symbol is "hidden", can be skipped.
+allow sections of the ASF
+whose topmost symbol is "hidden" to be skipped.
-In many cases, this can be a major efficiency.
+In many cases, this would be a major efficiency.

-This also open the road to
+Using the ASF would open the way to many other new techniques.
-symbol hiding, and
-partial evaluation, as a technique in itself.
+As one small example, symbol hiding could be used as a technique for implementing parial evaluation.

 <!---
 vim: expandtab shiftwidth=4